 We also want to give them a shout-out as one of the coolest spots for an event like a wedding reception or company dinner: their event center includes a rooftop beer garden that is generally only for private events but has some majestic mountain views.
 Do not turn down an invite to a meetup that happens on that roof!

-6. Sip a Living Beer at Archetype Brewing
+6. Archetype Brewing

 What struck me most when I walked into Archetype Brewing in West Asheville for the first time was that the space was large – truly hundreds of folks could happily drink in their combination indoor/outdoor space.